Your Shared Ownership home is just that – jointly owned between you and us, so when you’re ready to sell and move on, we’re here to help.

 - Staircasing restrictions

 As soon as these are done, we will email you to confirm we have everything we need to market your property.

 03. Advertising your home

-Our marketing team will get your property listed on both the Sovereign website and on the local Help to Buy website so that homehunters in your area will see your home listed in their searches.
+Our marketing team will get your property listed on our website and the Share to Buy website so that home hunters in your area will see your home listed in their searches.
 We’ll send you the link to your listing as soon as it's ready to view!

 04. Arranging viewings